mrhello291/financeTrackerFrosthack2k25/README.md

 # Finance Tracker - AI-powered Financial Analysis

 ## Overview
+- First Prize Winner at Frosthack 2025
-This project is an AI-powered financial analysis system that processes and analyzes transaction data to provide insights and answer user queries.
+- This project is an AI-powered financial analysis system that processes and analyzes transaction data to provide insights and answer user queries.
 It integrates LangChain, Fetch.ai, and Pathway for efficient data processing and retrieval.

 ## video
 - https://www.youtube.com/watch?v=DY6-u3Y996Q

-## Our Resul
+## Our Result
 - https://ai-agent-hackatho.devpost.com/project-gallery

 ## Features